Can a Function be a Structure Member in C?

 In addition, the first two options are flimsy:

-• Another structure cannot always be a structure member.
+), and the incomplete array is only allowed in the last member of a structure with more than one named member.
+Saying an array can be a structure member is not accurate. - Another structure cannot always be a structure member.
 When another structure contains the last incomplete array member, it cannot be a member of a structure.
 That option is also inaccurate.